gnanasekar6914/nmon-for-splunk/docs/binaries.rst

 **For Solaris OS:**

-* sarmon binaries for Oracle Solaris x86 and Sparc:
+*sarmon binaries for Oracle Solaris x86 and Sparc:*

  * bin/sarmon_bin_i386: sarmon binaries for Solaris running on x86 arch
  * bin/sarmon_bin_sparc: sarmon binaris for Solaris running on sparc arch

- * sarmon binaries comes from the official sarmon site project
+sarmon binaries comes from the official sarmon site project.

 **About AIX**: